CarlSargunar/Umbraco-Docker/Article_1.md

 The definition file for your application, which describes the base image which is used, plus any steps required to compile and deploy the application, any configuration.
 It typically lives in the root of your application and gets put into source control alongside your application.

+## Networking

+Docker has several mechanisms to allow containers to communicate with each other, and with the host machine.
+These are as follows.
+In all modes, the containers are visible to the hsot.
+- Bridge : The default network mode, any container can communicate with any other container, but only by IP address, not DNS.
+- User-defined Bridge : A named network, which allows containers in it to communicate with each other using DNS as well as IP address, but is not visible to any containers outside the network.

+Other methods are available, but are beyond the scope of this article.
+For full details see the references.

 # Part 1 : Building an Umbraco container application

 Let’s start with a blank slate and create a new umbraco application running standalone on our local machine.
 This will be an Umbraco 9 site built on the .NET 5, but the samples will also work with .NET 6.